 1 immediately available credit, whether or not drawn upon and whether or not a charge-back is 2 provided for in the event of difficulties in collection; 3 (2) as security for, or in total or partial satisfaction of, a preexisting claim; 4 (3) by accepting delivery under a preexisting contract for purchase; or 5 (4) in return for any consideration sufficient to support a simple contract.
-6 Reporter's Note $\begin{vmatrix} 7\\8\\9\\10 \end{vmatrix}$ 1.
+6 Reporter's Note 7 8 9 10 1.
 "Value."
-The amendment to this section implements the policy choice described in Reporter's Note $\$ 9$ to draft $\$ 12-104$ by making the generally applicable definition of "value" inapplicable to Article 12.
-10 11 12 13 ARTICLE 2 14 SALES 15 16 Section 2-102.
-Scope; Certain Security and Other Transactions Excluded From 16 17 Section 2-102.
+The amendment to this section implements the policy choice described in Reporter's Note 89 to draft § 12-104 by making the generally applicable definition of "value" inapplicable to Article 12.
+11 12 13 ARTICLE 2 14 SALES 15 16 Section 2-102.
+Scope; Certain Security and Other Transactions Excluded From Section 2-102.
 Scope; Certain Security and Other Transactions Excluded From This Article.
-17 This Article.
-17 18 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) 17 18 19 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2)) and] (4), this Article applies to transactions in goods:::.
-17 18 19 20 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) and] (4), this Article applies to transactions in goods:: (b2) If the predominant purpose of a transaction is a sale, this Article applies to the 17 18 19 20 21 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) and] (4), this Article applies to transactions in goods:: (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction.
-17 18 19 20 21 22 This Article. (a1) Unless the context otherwise requires and except as provided in subsection (d[s (2) and] (4), this Article applies to transactions in goods: (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction. (e3) If a transaction includes a sale but the predominant purpose of a transaction is not a 17 18 19 20 21 22 23 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) and] (4), this Article applies to transactions in goods::. (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction. (e3) If a transaction includes a sale but the predominant purpose of a transaction is not a sale, the provisions of this Article relating that relate solely to the goods apply.
-17 18 19 20 21 22 23 24 This Article. (a1) Unless the context otherwise requires and except as provided in subsection (d[s (2) and] (4), this Article applies to transactions in goods;;. (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction. (e3) If a transaction includes a sale but the predominant purpose of a transaction is not a sale, the provisions of this Article relating that relate solely to the goods apply. (d4) This Article it does not apply to any transaction which although in the form of an
+16 16 17 This Article.
+16 17 18 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) 16 17 18 19 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2)) and] (4), this Article applies to transactions in goods::: 16 17 18 19 20 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) and] (4), this Article applies to transactions in goods: (b2) If the predominant purpose of a transaction is a sale, this Article applies to the 16 17 18 19 20 21 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) and] (4), this Article applies to transactions in goods: (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction.
+16 17 18 19 20 21 21 22 This Article. (a1) Unless the context otherwise requires and except as provided in subsection-(d[s (2) and] (4), this Article applies to transactions in goods:: (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction. (e3) If a transaction includes a sale but the predominant purpose of a transaction is not a 16 17 18 19 20 21 22 23 This Article. (a1) Unless the context otherwise requires and except as provided in subsection (d[s (2)]) and (4), this Article applies to transactions in goods;;. (b2) If the predominant purpose of a transaction is a sale, this Article applies to the transaction. (e3) If a transaction includes a sale but the predominant purpose of a transaction is not a sale, the provisions of this Article relating that relate solely to the goods apply.